hinduhome

 The Ramayana versions

 An older version of the Ramayana, the mula-Ramayana, previously existed but no longer exists.
-Many oral versions of Rama's story circulated for centuries, and the epic was probably first written down during Mauryas.
-Maharishi Valmiki lived in Valmikinagar, ancient Bihar.
-He would have created first written version from oral versions using Prakrit language or Brahmi.
-Alternatively, it could have been expansion of Dashratha Jatak, a Jatak story popular during that period.
+Many oral versions of Rama's story circulated for centuries.
+Ramayana may have been developed over a period of more than 1000 years, from these ancient sources.
+Different versions are found in other countries like Greek empire, Chinese and South Asia, modified to suit local audience.
+Maharishi Valmiki might have created first written version from oral versions using Prakrit language or Brahmi.
 Original few verses expanded to current 24,000 couplet Valmiki Ramayana over time.

 There are about few hundred versions: Anandha; AdhyAtma; Kambha; Bhavabhuthi's MahAveera Charitham; Raghu Veera Gadhyam; Tulasi Das; Ramakien, Thai Version; Prambanan temple; Hikayat Sri Rama - malay; PatALa RamAyaNam; Yama Zatdaw - Burmese Ramayana; Reamker of Cambodia (Rama as Preah Ream);and Pra Lak Pra Lam of Laos.